-The University of Basel’s electronic dissertations are publicly available in the edoc institutional repository and are recorded in the library catalogue.
+The University of Basel’s electronic dissertations are publicly available in the institutional repository and are recorded in the library catalogue.
 For archiving purposes, they are also saved by the Swiss National Library.

-: E-dissertations are provided with a "Digital Object Identifier" (DOI) and a "Uniform Resource Name" (URN).
+Persistent link: E-dissertations are provided with a "Digital Object Identifier" (DOI) and a "Uniform Resource Name" (URN).
 These links remain valid even if the file is migrated to a different server.

 Every dissertation from 1980 onwards can also be published retrospectively in electronic format.